Alan Crawford. Registered MBACP, Dip.Coun.| Person Centred | Addiction Recovery

 The Counselling Process

 There are times in most peoples lives when we could benefit from talking to someone.
-I offer you an opportunity to explore your concerns in an atmosphere of trust and support.
+I offer you an opportunity to explore your concerns in an atmosphere of trust and support with a caring professional.
 This will enable you to find your own answers and way forward, at your own pace.

 Together, we can take stock of where you are; bringing greater clarity and kindness to your experiences.
 This allows us to reflect upon your situation, facilitating deeper insight into how you might choose to live with greater meaning and connection.